OpenMoonRay/openmoonray-docs/docs/moonray/maps/ImageMap.md

         default: False

-        <p>If true, the alpha channel of the texture will be placed in the rgb channels.
+        <p class=jekyll-theme-minimal scene-class-attr-comment">If true, the alpha channel of the texture will be placed in the rgb channels.
 If the texture has no alpha channel, 1.0 is used, and the resulting texture lookup is then always white.</p>

     <h3>default_color</h3>